Skip to content

 5. SMSA2P

-originationstringThe two-digit code of the country the fraud event originated from (Alpha-2, ISO 3166).
+originationstringThe two-letter code of the country the fraud event originated from (Alpha-2, ISO 3166).

-destinationstringThe two-digit code of the country the fraud event was identified as such (Alpha-2, ISO 3166).
+destinationstringThe two-letter code of the country the fraud event was identified as such (Alpha-2, ISO 3166).

-expiryDateinteger($int32)The exact time and date until which the event is considered relevant (represented as Unix Epoch time in seconds).
+expiryDateinteger($int64)The exact time and date until which the event is considered relevant (ISO 8601: YYYY-MM-DDTHH:MM:SSZ).

 confidenceIndexnumber($double)The predicted fraud likelihood score in the range from 1 to 100.

-peerIdstringThe unique ID of the peer that contributed the data.
+peerIdstringThe unique identifier of the peer that contributed the data.

-flaggerstringThe unique ID of the peer that flagged the data.
-If a contribution hasn't been flagged at the time of observing, the field is returned empty.
+flaggerstringThe unique identifier of the peer that flagged the data.
+If a contribution hasn't been flagged at the time of observing, the field returns null.

 selfinteger($int32)Out of all the retrieved contributions, the number of contributions that have been submitted by the requesting user.